alvxck/SHA-2/README.md

 *file structure* - Each hash algorithm uses different `hash_constants`, `round_constants`, index values, digest sizes, and calculation constraints therefore each algorithm is contained within its own class to conserve structuring.

-*strings* - Within the `hash()` method, integers are used to perform calculations  however are used in the *Chunk Loop* to represent binary in order to combine 8-bit blocks into 32-bit blocks while preserving leading zeros.
+*strings* - The `hash()` method performs calculations with integers however strings are used within the *Chunk Loop* to represent binary in order to combine 8-bit blocks into 32-bit or 64-bit blocks while preserving leading zeros.

 ## Hash Algorithms